 I teach Torchon, Bucks Point and Bedfordshire lace to advanced level, but can also cover the basics of other laces including Honiton, Bruges, and Milanese together with needlelace and tatting.
 I also teach lace identification, and have lead short identification workshops for the Lace Guild at its Conventions and one-day Lace Study Sessions at the Burrell Collection in Glasgow.
 The most recent of these was for museum textile curators under the auspices of Dress and Textile Specialists (DATS) and the booklet that accompanied this workshop can be downloaded from their website under Resources.

-In addition to lacemaking, I teach workshops on assorted braids for beginners including braids on cards, lucet braids, tablet-woven braids and hand-manipulated braids.
+In addition to lacemaking, I teach workshops on assorted braids for beginners including braids on cards, lucet braids, tablet-woven braids and loop-manipulated braids.
 Please if you would like any further information.